-FRCS continues to work on improvement of our PBIS campus wide program as an ongoing goal to support healthy relationships, focused learning and decrease challenging behaviors on campus.
+,FRCS continues to work on improvement of our PBIS campus wide program as an ongoing goal to support healthy relationships, focused learning and decrease challenging behaviors on campus.
 While FRCS has a strong base in SEL, continued emergencies have lead to an increase in strain on students, families and staff.
 Adding an emphasis on more systematic social emotional learning strategies over the next couple years will allow us to more effectively measure progress and make adjustments to ensure that campus climate is a continued priority and services are available for all students.
-Due to pandemic and other current societal challenges students and their families are showing more strain than usual.
+Due to pandemic and other current societal challenges, students and their families are showing more strain than usual.
 This is witnessed as a higher rate of both internalizing and externalizing type problems in students that has been reported by teachers, parents, students themselves through annual surveys, staff observation data, and anecdotal evidence.
-Additionally, we are seeing an increased number of referrals for challenging behaviors.
+While referrals for challenging behavior came down this year, we still have many children with significant internalizing problems and many young children with significant behavioral and social issues.
+FRCS is participating in CA MTSS Certification for all staff supporting students to continue improvement in SEL/PBIS service delivery.
+Middle School had a returning Coord./Teacher who had been gone (due to Camp Fire loss) for 2 years.
+While previously strong in SEL/Wellness her focus this year was on restoring her academic program.
+In 22-23 she and her team will focus on improvement of SEL/Wellness instruction as well as tiered services available in the classroom.